Ma Ying-jeou: Education

-As an undergraduate student at NTU, Ma was the leader of a small KMT student group, became secretary-general of the university's student council, and encountered the baodiao movement.
+As an undergraduate student at NTU, Ma was the leader of a small KMT student group, became secretary-general of the university's student council, and encountered the baodiao movement, in which he became an active member.
 In his third year at the university, he was selected by the United States Department of State to travel to the U.S. as a student leader for its International Visitors Program and stayed in the country for 70 days from January 1971 to March 1971.
 Ma traveled to Honolulu, Hawaii, and resided with an American family in San Francisco for three weeks.
 He visited 20 universities, including the University of Chicago, Harvard University, Georgetown University, and the University of Texas at Austin.
 Upon returning to Taiwan, he led student groups at NTU to march to the American Institute in Taiwan and the Japan–Taiwan Exchange Association in Taipei in protest of Japanese involvement in the Senkaku Islands dispute.

 In 1972, Ma graduated from National Taiwan University with a Bachelor of Laws (LL.B.) degree.
 After graduation, he was conscripted into the Republic of China Marine Corps and was stationed in Zuoying District.
 After serving two years in the navy, Ma was awarded the KMT's Sun Yat-sen Scholarship (Note: The Kuomintang Sun Yat-sen Scholarship was established in 1960 to "send outstanding young party members abroad for advanced studies."
 Other than Ma, recipients of the scholarship include King Pu-tsung and Chiang Pin-kung.
-When the program was discontinued by the KMT, Ma reinstated it in 2010.) in 1974 to complete graduate studies in the United States, which he used at New York University (NYU) and then at Harvard University.
+When the program was discontinued by the KMT, Ma reinstated it in 2010.) in 1974 to complete graduate studies in the United States, which he used after gaining admittance to New York University (NYU) and then Harvard University.
 In 1976, he earned his Master of Laws (LL.M.) degree specializing in international law from the New York University School of Law, where he studied public international law under professor Thomas M. Franck and aviation law under professor Andreas Lowenfeld.
 George Zeitlin, the associate dean at NYU, recognized Ma at graduation for an "outstanding academic record and performance".

 Upon completing his master's degree at NYU, Ma enrolled in Harvard Law School as a doctoral student studying under professors Louis B. Sohn, Jerome A. Cohen, and Harold J. Berman.
-As he completed his doctorate, he attended congressional hearings at the U.S. Congress and served as the editor-in-chief of Free Chinese Monthly, an anti-communist Chinese-language magazine published in Boston.
+As a doctoral student at Harvard, he attended congressional hearings at the U.S. Congress and served as the editor-in-chief of Free Chinese Monthly, an anti-communist Chinese-language magazine published in Boston.
 He was also involved as an editor of the Harvard Environmental Law Review, and did research under Judge Richard Reeve Baxter at the International Court of Justice.
-He was Harvard classmates with Taiwanese vice-president Annette Lu in 1978, diplomat Stephen Orlins, and legal scholar William Alford.
+He was Harvard classmates with future Taiwanese vice-president Annette Lu, diplomat Stephen Orlins, and legal scholar William Alford.
 Professor Cohen at Harvard, Ma's teacher and mentor, recalled: "he was a brilliant student".

 Ma studied at Harvard Law School (pictured in 2024), earning his doctorate in law in 1981 under professors Louis Sohn and Detlev Vagts.